History of magnetic resonance imaging: Additional techniques

 In 1986, Charles L. Dumoulin and Howard R. Hart at General Electric developed MR angiography and Denis Le Bihan, obtained the first images and later patented diffusion MRI.
 In 1988, Arno Villringer and colleagues demonstrated that susceptibility contrast agents may be employed in perfusion MRI.
-In 1990, Seiji Ogawa at AT&T Bell labs recognized that oxygen-depleted blood with dHb was attracted to a magnetic field, and discovered the technique that underlies Functional Magnetic Resonance Imaging (fMRI).
+In 1990, Seiji Ogawa at AT&T Bell labs recognized that oxygen-depleted blood with dHb perturbed the magnetic field uniformity, leading to the discovery of the technique that underlies Functional Magnetic Resonance Imaging (fMRI) in experiments conducted in Minnesota in Kamil Ugurbil's laboratory and in Harvard/MGH by a group led by Kenneth Kwong.

 In the early 1990s, Peter Basser and Le Bihan working at NIH, and Aaron Filler, Franklyn Howe and colleagues published the first DTI and tractographic brain images.
+The first DTI tractogram of the brain appears as figure 17 in US Patent 5,560,360 (filed 3/9/1993, published by the United States October 1, 1996) which also describes at column 20 the use of mixtures of strengths from three primary gradients to produce an infinite number of gradient directions (The nexus between Peter Basser and Aaron Filler appears to be that in 1979-1980 Basser was a senior at Harvard College and Filler taught a course at Harvard College that was required by Basser's BA program - where Filler lectured on brain tracts and tensors using a type of tensor math set forth in Tauxe et al J Geophys Res 1990 95:4391 - and this is the same math - sub-type of tensor analysis - both Filler and Basser used in the invention of DTI.
+Filler as well as the tensor math geologists Tauxe Badgley and Constable all worked with David Pilbeam, a past Dean of Harvard College).
 Joseph Hajnal, Young and Graeme Bydder described the use of FLAIR pulse sequence to demonstrate high signal regions in normal white matter in 1992.
 In the same year, arterial spin labelling was developed by John Detre and Alan P. Koretsky.
 In 1997, Jürgen R. Reichenbach, E. Mark Haacke and coworkers at Washington University School of Medicine developed Susceptibility weighted imaging.

 Advances in semiconductor technology were crucial to the development of practical MRI, which requires a large amount of computational power.